ciprian-barbu/iec/src/foundation/scripts/cni/multus/README.md

 ##Installation

+To install the Multus-SRIOV-Calico or Multus-SRIOV-Flannel, the CNI_TYPE field should be set to 'multus-sriov-calico' or 'multus-sriov-flannel' correspondingly in the IEC's installation configuration file named as 'config', then do the CNI installation by setup-cni.sh.

-There are 4 yaml files give:
+For SRIOV CNI with Flannel by Multus CNI, there are 4 yaml files give:
 1. configMap.yaml:
 The resource list configuration file for SRIOV device plugin
 1. multus-sriov-flannel-daemonsets.yaml